kdcro101/vscode-redis/README.md

 Redis console for Visual Studio Code provides ability to execute Redis commands directly from your workspace.

 ## Activation

+1. open your workspace
-select `Start REDIS console` from command pallete
+2. select `Start REDIS console` from command pallete
+3. configure server/port/password in your workspace settings

 ## Features